-This fellowship is made possible with a generous gift from Equitable Life Insurance Company of Canada.
-The fellowship allows one professor to pursue research in finance and to instruct students in the theoretical nuances and practical skills of this field.
+This fellowship is made possible by a generous gift from the Goldberg Family Foundation.
+The fellowship enables one professor to pursue research in finance and to instruct students in the theoretical nuances and practical skills of the field.

 This fellowship is made possible with a generous gift from Grant Thornton LLP.
 The fellowship allows one professor to pursue research in accounting and to instruct students in the theoretical nuances and practical skills of this field.

-Nicole Coviello (Marketing, Lazaridis School of Business and Economics; Research Director, Lazaridis Institute).
+Nicole Coviello (Lazaridis School of Business and Economics, Marketing)

 This fellowship is made possible by a generous gift from Linamar Corporation.
 The fellowship supports a professor who is pursuing research in accounting.

 Gus Hill (Social Work)